25 Jun Boosting Bookings With CRO and UX Testing

 We started with a full website audit before moving on to a redesign of their key landing pages and creation of a new booking system with a mobile-first and fully responsive approach, also catering for multiple languages.
 The redesign of the site resulted in a 21% increase in website sessions year on year.

-To build on the success of their newly designed site and increased traffic, we also produced an on-site content marketing strategy to assist with the creation of high quality and relevant blog content for their London & Amsterdam city guides.
+To build on the success of their newly designed site and increased traffic, we produced an on-site content marketing strategy.
+This was built to assist the creation of high-quality and relevant blog content for their London & Amsterdam city guides.

 Conversion Rate Optimisation